-Sustainable Development How the project contributes to Goals Targeted the identified SDG

-13 Climate Action (mandatory) The emissions from the water purifier are less than the water boiled in baseline stove.
+Sustainable Development How the project contributes to Goals Targeted the identified SDG 13 Climate Action (mandatory) The emissions from the water purifier are less than the water boiled in baseline stove.
 Similarly, SLS replace kerosene lanterns and reduce emissions.
 Therefore, GHG emissions are reduced.
-1 No Poverty The water purification systems and SLS provides access to basic services that is efficient and less polluting form.
-3 Good Health and Wellbeing Water Purification systems results in lesser emissions of CO/PM2.5 therefore improving the health of the end-users 5 Gender Equality The project results in reduced time of wood collection for women otherwise using in boiling water in baseline stoves and freeing up time for them to utilize.
-7 Affordable and Clean Energy Project provides access to affordable and cleaner technology for drinking safe water i.e. WPS and Solar lighting Systems for lightning purpose.
-8 Decent Work and Economic Growth Employment is generated in manufacturing, dissemination and maintenance of CEPs by the project 12 Responsible Consumption and Production Biomass fuel savings due to project activity
+1 No Poverty The water purification systems and SLS provides access to basic services (namely clean water and lighting) that are efficient and less polluting compared to baseline technologies/practices.
+3 Good Health and Wellbeing Water Purification systems and SLS result in lesser emissions of CO/PM2.5 therefore improving the indoor air quality and health of the end-users.
+5 Gender Equality The project results in reduced time for wood collection for women (which is used as a fuel in boiling water in baseline stoves) thereby freeing up time for them to utilize on other income generating/productive activities.
+7 Affordable and Clean Energy The project provides access to affordable and cleaner technologies, i.e., Water Purification Systems for safe drinking water and Solar lighting Systems for lighting purpose.
+8 Decent Work and Economic Growth Employment is generated in manufacturing, dissemination and maintenance of CEPs by the project.
+12 Responsible Consumption and Production The project leads to reduced consumption of non-renewable biomass fuel due to dissemination of energy efficient and cleaner water purification and lighting technologies.